 A survey of 182 senior managers showed that 71% said that meetings are inefficient and unproductive.
 If your board meeting follows suit, no one will listen to your message — they’ll only be looking at the clock.
 Wasted time wastes money in the boardroom.
-In fact, Atlassian estimates that $37 billion is wasted annually in meetings.

 So how do you get from Point A — boring, useless meetings — to Point B — efficient, productive meetings?
 Is it as simple as old business, new business, and other business?
 How can you create more engaging, interactive experiences?